 Peel and halve shallot.
 Slice halves into thin strips.

-Pat shrimp dry, and season both sides with Cajun seasoning.
+Pat shrimp dry, and season all over with Cajun seasoning.

-Heat 1 tsp. olive oil in a medium non-stick pan over medium-high heat.
+Heat 1 tsp. olive oil in a large non-stick pan over medium-high heat.
 Add corn to hot pan and cook undisturbed until slightly charred, 2-3 minutes.

-Place cooked corn in a mixing bowl and combine with slaw mix, sour cream, 1 Tbsp. lime juice, and ¼ tsp. salt.
+Transfer cooked corn to a mixing bowl.
+Add slaw mix, sour cream, and 1 Tbsp. lime juice to bowl and thoroughly combine.
 Set aside.

 Wipe pan clean and reserve.